openshift-eng/aos-cd-jobs/docs/sop/cut-new-release.md

 - In ose#enterprise-X.A, make sure the release is to to "1%{?dist}" (unless it has already been changed to a non 0. value)

 - Create a new origin-web-console#enterprise-X.B from origin-web-console#master.
 At this point, the origin-web-console team will start merging X.A changes into origin-web-console#X.A  and changes for X.B into origin-web-console#master .
+They will also add a branding commit to enterprise-X.B after few days.
+The branding commit is done manually and not CD's responsibility.

+- Create a new origin-web-console-server#enterprise-X.B branch from origin-web-console-server#master.

 - Add a X.B .tito/releasers.conf to ose#master and openshift-ansible#master